clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 .. _web-server-install:

-Create a Clear Linux based web server
+Create a Clear Linux\* based web server
 #####################################

-This tutorial shows you how to create a LAMP server on |CL| and how to use phpMyAdmin to manage an associated database.
+This tutorial shows you how to create a LAMP server using |CLOSIA| and how to use phpMyAdmin\* to manage an associated database.

 In order to create a web server using |CL| as the host OS, your host system must be running |CL|.
 This tutorial assumes you have successfully installed